marta-kr/ai-bio-researcher/README.md

 # AI Agents in Bioinformatics

 Welcome to the **AI Agents in Bioinformatics** project!
 This repository contains a system of AI agents that collaborate on a bioinformatics research topic.
 The agents mine arXiv literature to construct a knowledge graph, analyze the current state of the field, and propose novel research directions.
-For more insights and related articles, please visit our blog: [My Programming, AI & Mobile Blog](https://collectivemind.blog).
+For more insights and related articles, please visit my blog: [My Programming, AI & Mobile Blog](https://collectivemind.blog).

 ## Cloning the Repository